FreshPrince215/Endzone-News/README.md

 1. **View All News**: Default view shows all articles from all teams
 2. **Filter by Team**: Select a specific team from the dropdown to see team-specific news
-3. **Filter by Source**: Choose a news outlet to see only their articles
-4. **Sort Articles**: Toggle between newest/oldest first
+3. **Sort Articles**: Toggle between newest/oldest first
-5. **Toggle Theme**: Click the theme button to switch between dark/light modes
+4. **Toggle Theme**: Click the theme button to switch between dark/light modes

 ### Advanced Tips

-- **Multiple Filters**: Combine team and source filters for precise results
 - **Fresh Data**: The app auto-refreshes every 30 minutes, or manually refresh the page
 - **Article Summaries**: Hover over articles to see preview summaries
 - **External Links**: Click any headline to read the full article on the source website